Gigaspaces/xap-docs/site/content/xap97net/net-tutorial-part2.markdown

 GS_HOME\bin\Gs-webui.exe
 ```

-After you execute the above command, open a browser and goto to `http://your_host:8099` and the login screen for the admin application will open up.
+After you execute the above command, open a browser and go to  `http://your_host:8099` and the login screen for the admin application will open up.
 The following screen shots will demonstrate some of the UI features: (no username and password needed)

 {{%section%}}